Table of Contents

 Fortunately, the process of voiding a check for direct deposit or for any reason is pretty simple.

-Instead, the voided check can be used to set up direct deposit or bill pay.
+Instead, the check, once you’ve voided it, can be used to set up direct deposit or bill pay.
 Establishing direct deposit or online bill pay eliminates the hassle of going to the bank to make payments or deposit your paycheck.
 It also automates your transactions to speed delivery and help you keep tabs on the money going in and out of your account.

-• Write “VOID” in large letters across the face of the check.
-However, be sure not to cover the account numbers at the bottom.
+Next, write “VOID” in large letters across the face of the check.
+However, be sure not to cover the account and/or routing numbers at the bottom.
 You could also write “VOID” in smaller letters on the payee line, amount line, in the amount box, and on the signature line, if you prefer.

 There are practical uses for voiding a check including setting up direct payments or deposits, and automatic bill payments.
 Providing a voided check is a convenient way to share your banking information for such purposes.
 After all, copying your banking information (routing and account number) by hand leaves you vulnerable to mistakes.